ross1jk/Secure-Password-Generator/README.md

 * numeric: Contains all numeric characters as a string.

-* special: Contains all special chacaters as a string.
+* special: Contains all special characters as a string.

 * newPassword: This is an empty string used in my for loop and in my returns.
 This string fills in my for loop and is returned at the end of my function.
-If contions are met, this will be displayed on index.html.
+If conditions are met, this will be displayed on index.html.

 **Prompts**

 There is one prompt given.
 This is to ask the user of the Secure Password Generator how many characters they choose.
-Based on their resposne the password generator will log the chooseLength varible and run a for loop to get a new password.
+Based on their response the password generator will log the chooseLength variable and run a for loop to get a new password.
 This prompt is also used in conditionals to alert errors based on length choice.

 **Booleans**

 I have four boolean questions asking the user of the Secure Password Generator what types of character they want.
-Based on their answer, they will go through an if condition that will help set up a randomize character selection for the password.
+Based on their answer, they will go through an if condition that will help set up a random character selection for the password.

 **Conditionals**

-* I have four contionals that work off of my booleans - these contionals will add their matching string (ex: confirmLower case and lowercase) to the completePassword string which is needed for the for loop.
-If one of the choices is not selected nothing happens, it stays out of the completePassword varible.
+* I have four conditionals that work off of my booleans - these conditionals will add their matching string (ex: confirmLower case and lowercase) to the completePassword string which is needed for the for loop.
+If one of the choices is not selected nothing happens, it stays out of the completePassword variable.

-* I have three varibles that help return my passsord.
-One looks at my length, so that if my lenght is not between 8 - 128 an error message is returend.
+* I have three variables that help return my password.
+One looks at my length, so that if my length is not between 8 - 128 an error message is returned.
 One is so that if no characters are selected an error message is returned.
 The last is to return the new password if the other two are not true.

 **For Loop**

-My for loop generates a new password by using my new completePassword string (generated through my condtionals based on booleans).
-Math Random is used on the string from completePassword varible.
-It is then added to my newPassword varible, which is set as an empty string and it equals my newPassword.
-Thiss will loop through as many characters are chosen from the first prompt.
+My for loop generates a new password by using my new completePassword string (generated through my conditionals based on booleans).
+Math Random is used on the string from completePassword variable.
+It is then added to my newPassword variable, which is set as an empty string and it equals my newPassword.
+This will loop through as many characters are chosen from the first prompt.

 **Returns**